In This Article

 #3: Swings can create a subtle and pretty divide

 Adding a swing is a great way to break up a single space into two or more task-oriented areas.
-Unlike other hall dining partition designs, this idea doesn’t obstruct vision but forms the illusion of a break in space nonetheless.
+Unlike other hall partition ideas, this idea doesn’t obstruct vision but forms the illusion of a break in space nonetheless.
 For an eye-catching installment, consider opting for a colourful swing.
 However, if vintage or browns are more to your taste, then an antique or ethnic-style swing, with or without a backrest, will do just fine.

 #4: Hang some planters to go au naturel